schneider7/GitHooks/README.md

 ## Storing the Token: Config Variables, the better way
-  If you're deploying to Heroku, you can simply create a config variable called GITHUB_TOKEN in the settings of your app, and a config variable called BASE_URL with the same information from above.
+  If you're deploying to Heroku, you can simply create a config variable called GITHUB_TOKEN in the settings of your app, and a config variable called BASE_URI with the same information from above.

   More generally, you need to include the environment variables at the server level, however you deploy your app; in my case it's always Heroku.